 - a.
-Households with one or more members with a disability, when accessible units or features are designated for the disability.
-The Held for Occupancy Policy requires a minimum of 10% of total apartments will be held for occupancy by qualified disabled households. - b.
-Forty percent (40%) of all available (moved-out) units will be set aside for households whose total gross household income does not exceed 30% of the area median income as established annually by HUD. - c.
+Households with one or more, members with a disability, when accessible units or features are designated for the disability. - b.
+Victims of VAWA Crimes may receive preference over other applicants.
+The applicant will receive preference over other applicants that do not qualify for a preference described in this policy. - c.
+Forty percent (40%) of all available (moved-out) units will be set aside for households whose total gross household income does not exceed 30% of the area median income as established annually by HUD. - d.
 Applicants will be taken from the waiting list in order EXCEPT, if, at any time, the admission of the next qualified applicant on the waiting list would cause the property to fall below the 40% under 30% requirement, the next qualified applicant who meets the under 30% income level requirement will be moved to the top of the list and admitted.